Curved Page Divider

 Some believe that foster parents have no right to make decisions on the health and learning of the children in their custody.
 Foster parents in Virginia are involved in the medical and educational needs of the foster child and are viewed as an essential part of the child’s support plan.

-Foster parents should go with the child to the doctor, meet with teachers, and talk to the child’s caseworker and other professionals to address child welfare concerns.
-This makes foster parents act as advocates for the child to ensure that the child's welfare is looked for.
+Foster parents should accompany the child to the doctor, meet with teachers, and discuss the child's welfare concerns with the child's caseworker and other professionals.
+This enables foster parents to act as advocates for the child, ensuring that their welfare is being adequately looked after.

 Foster Parents Must Have Perfect Homes and Lives

 Most people believe one must have an ideal house or life to foster a child.
 But that is not the case at all.
-Foster parents in Virginia are people with different backgrounds and experiences.
+Foster parents in Virginia come from diverse backgrounds and experiences.
 However, the cleanliness and safety of the home do not have to be perfect to be good.
-The foster parent desires to give a child a safe, caring, and loving home environment.
-In Virginia, the foster care system is built around the premise that foster parents should receive the support they need to be great caretakers.
+The foster parent aims to provide a child with a safe, caring, and loving home environment.
+In Virginia, the foster care system is built on the premise that foster parents should receive the support they need to be effective caregivers.

 Parents Can Adopt Their Foster Children Right Away